Kharouk/100-Days-Challenge/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Alex Kharouk

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on July 30th, Monday, 2018.

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Currently setting up my challenge.
+Have a bootcamp interview coming up that requires me to know problem-solving and a bit of ruby.
+Will work on that today.

 ### R1D2